ultimate-ttt/ultimate-ttt-backend/README.md

 After you finished developing you probably want to check if the changes behave correctly in the container environment.
 Therefore you can build the docker image locally.

 1. Open command-line and navigate to the root of the repository
-2. run `build.ps1 -target "PublishApi"` on a Windows system or `build.sh -target=PublishApi` on Linux.
+2. run `Move_ValidMove_CorrectResult`.
 This build the Api in Release Mode
 3. run `docker build -t ultimatettt/ultimate-ttt-server:localtesting`. this creates a local image of the previously built api.
 4. run `docker-compose -f "docker-compose-localtesting.yml" up`.
 This starts the local testing image.